markCwatson/autocortext_py/README.md

 )

 query = [
-    {"id": 1, "content": "How can I help you?", "role": "assistant"}, {
+    {"id": 1, "content": "AutoCortext: How can I help you?", "role": "assistant"}, {
         "id": 2,
-        "content": "The 24 volt system in the conveyor is not powering on.", "role": "user",
+        "content": "User: The 24 volt system in the conveyor is not powering on.", "role": "user",
     },
 ]